CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 I appeared in several Shakesparean productions there, including "Richard III" with Deveren Bookwalter and "The Merchant Of Venice" with Allan Rich, John Megna and Annie Potts.

 Above: John Megna as Solanio, yours truly as Salerio in "THE MERCHANT OF VENICE."
-John was a well known child actor whose notable appearances included "TO KILL A MOCKINGBIRD" (1962) and "HUSH HUSH SWEET CHARLOTTE" (1964).
-John died tragically in 1995.
+John was a well known child actor whose notable appearances included "TO KILL A MOCKINGBIRD" (1962), "HUSH HUSH SWEET CHARLOTTE" (1964) and in the "The Magic Shop" episode (1964) of "The Alfred Hitchcock Hour."
+John died too soon in 1995 at the age of 42.

 PRIVATE MEEK: part Gunga Din, part Lawrence of Arabia